paulbrucker/constexpr_nnet/README.md

 # constexpr_nnet
 neural net that can be trained at compile time

-My student playground project for trying out some C++ features like `constexpr`, variadic templates, template metaprogramming and macros for generating random numbers at compile time.
+My student mini project for trying out some C++ features like `constexpr`, variadic templates and macros for generating random numbers at compile time.

 # example
 ```